Teyras/MT/text/chapters/210_scheduling_problem_categorization.md

 ### Processing Set Characteristics

-Specialized algorithms exist that solve the online scheduling problem for jobs whose processing sets satisfy additional criteria.
+Specialized algorithms exist that solve the online scheduling problem for jobs whose processing sets satisfy additional criteria[@SchedulingEligibility].

 The **Inclusive** variant requires the processing sets of any two jobs to be comparable (i.e., one must be a subset of the other).
 This is a criterion we